Vision 2023: 2016 Turkish coup d'état attempt

 On the summer of 2016, a coup d'état was attempted in Turkey against state institutions, including the government and President Recep Tayyip Erdoğan.
 The attempt was carried out by a faction within the Turkish Armed Forces that organized themselves as the Peace at Home Council.
 They attempted to seize control of several key places in Ankara, Istanbul, and elsewhere, but failed to do so after forces loyal to the state defeated them.

 During the coup, over 300 people were killed and more than 2,100 were injured.
 Many government buildings, including the Turkish Parliament and the Presidential Palace, were bombed from the air.
 Mass arrests followed, with at least 40,000 detained, including at least 10,000 soldiers and 2,745 judges.
 A significant amount of tourists cancelled their trip to Turkey.

 2018 Turkish currency and debt crisis

-The Turkish currency and debt crisis of 2018 was a financial crisis in Turkey.
-It is characterized by a plunging value of the Turkish lira, high inflation, rising borrowing costs and corresponding loan defaults.
+The Turkish currency was characterized by a plunging value of the Turkish lira, high inflation, rising borrowing costs and corresponding loan defaults.

-Under the government of Recep Tayyip Erdoğan, Turkey has been running huge and growing current account deficits, reaching $7.1 billion by January 2018, while the rolling 12-month deficit rose to $51.6 billion.
-By the end of 2017, the corporate foreign-currency debt pile in Turkey had more than doubled since 2009, to $214 billion after netting against their foreign-exchange assets, equal to about 40 percent of economic output, with about 80 percent held by domestic banks.

 In 2018, the lira's exchange rate accelerated deterioration, reaching a level of US$4.5/TRY by mid-May.
 Among economists, the accelerating loss of value was generally attributed to Recep Tayyip Erdoğan preventing the Central Bank of the Republic of Turkey from making the necessary interest rate adjustments.
 Erdogan, who claimed interest rates beyond his control to be "the mother and father of all evil", said that "the central bank can't take this independence and set aside the signals given by the president."